Project-Prism/Prism-OS/README.md

 ## Contributing

 Want to add something new to Prism OS?
 Simply create a pull request and we'll review it.
+You can install "AppTemplate.zip" to add an item template to visual studio that pre-fills some boilerplate code.

 ## License